 What Is Survivorship Bias?

-The US military were guilty of an increasingly common type of selection bias.
+The US military were guilty of an increasingly common type of cognitive bias.
 Survivorship bias is the tendency to focus conclusions on the visible people or things that made it past some form of selection process (the survivors) and to overlook those that did not.

 This tendency to ignore failures and focus exclusively on the characteristics of visible successes can drastically impact our choices.
 It can provoke misplaced optimism and encourage misplaced energy as we seek to follow the “proven path”.
 And it can distort our analysis of the probability of success in following that path.